 As a Professional Seller, you have the right to set your own shipping rates for orders that you will fulfill yourself.
 While you can set high shipping rates and long shipping times, keep in mind that these can reduce the likelihood that Amazon customers will select your offer over a competitor’s offer.

-- If you are going to use FBA at all, you will want to fill in this information to make sure returns are sent back to the right place, and product return/disposal procedures with Amazon are in place in the way that you want them to be.
+If you are going to use FBA, you will want to fill in this information to make sure returns are sent back to the right place, and product return/disposal procedures with Amazon are in place in the way that you want them to be.

-- As you get setup for customers and orders, keep in mind that Amazon keeps track of your performance metrics, including Customer Feedback.
-While you may piece together a scrappy process for asking Amazon customers to leave you feedback, we encourage you to consider using one of the inexpensive external tools like www.feedbackgenius.com, www.feedbackfive.com, or www.bqool.com/products/feedback-central so you can get the feedback engine running efficiently.
-While you likely want to have a decent average feedback score, the number of pieces of feedback will also become an asset for your growing business, so it’s wise to streamline and automate the collection of feedback so you can focus on other parts of your business.
+As you get set up for customers and orders, keep in mind that Amazon keeps track of your performance metrics, including Customer Feedback.
+While you may piece together a scrappy process for asking Amazon customers to leave you feedback, we encourage you to consider using one of the inexpensive external tools like www.feedbackgenius.com, www.feedbackfive.com, www.feedbackexpress.com, or www.bqool.com/products/feedback-central so you can get the feedback engine running efficiently.
+While you want to have a good average feedback score, the number of pieces of feedback will also become an asset for your growing business, so it’s wise to streamline and automate the collection of feedback so you can focus on other parts of your business.